bytarch/Source-Sort-Algorithm/README.md

 # Source Sorting Algorithm

-This C++ application exemplifies the implementation of the Source Sorting algorithm, a sophisticated sorting algorithm proficient in efficiently sorting extensive datasets encompassing both integer and floating-point arrays.
+This C++ program showcases the implementation of the Source Sorting algorithm, a highly efficient sorting algorithm designed to operate seamlessly on arrays containing both integer and floating-point data types.
+It is adept at managing large datasets, ensuring optimal performance and accuracy in the sorting process.

 ## Table of Contents